 To reduce the possible microscopic spore population, I've been wiping down walls, mopping, dusting, cleaning under bookcases and radiators, and vacuuming floors and upholstery like mad.
 I do laundry day and night.
 Our curtains are down, as is the shower curtain and the bedskirt that covers all the storage tubs stowed under there.
 Our armchairs are covered with a motley collection of old sheets that are easy to wash.
 Our rugs will all go away for cleaning on Friday, and I don't expect to be seeing them again for many weeks.
 The place looks like a very clean wreck, in short.

 It's been an interesting week.
 Well, I said I wanted a "project."
 And I was stupid enough to name the kitten Wendelina Pantherina, knowing that "pantherina" is the name of a poisonous mushroom.
 Or fungus.
 As Tevye says in Fiddler on the Roof: "When you spit in the air, it lands on your face."

 Today I cheered myself up with a fake grilled cheese sandwich.
 You make one by toasting the bread, adding the cheese, and microwaving your creation for about 20 seconds.
-You get a double-toasty sandwich and no one would be the wiser if you weren't laughing so hard.
+You get a double-toasty sandwich and no one would be the wiser if you weren't laughing under your breath.
 It's delicious and fast.
 I had mine with some roasted tomato-basil soup I froze from last summer.
 The soup had taken hours to make but the sandwich took about 2 minutes.
 I preferred the sandwich.